arcus/education_modules/data_visualization_in_open_source_software/data_visualization_in_open_source_software.md

 <div class = "answer">
 Although the first two answers seem plausible, they don't really describe a typical workflow:

 - Everyone, including experts, reuses code from example plots and previous visualizations (that's why [galleries of example plots](#data-visualization-workflow) are so popular!).
-You shouldn't expect to be able to write ggplot2 or seaborn code from a blank slate.
-As with so many programming skills, the main difference between a ggplot2/seaborn expert and a novice is that the expert knows exactly what to google!
+You shouldn't expect to be able to write `ggplot2` or `seaborn` code from a blank slate.
+As with so many programming skills, the main difference between a `ggplot2`/`seaborn` expert and a novice is that the expert knows exactly what to google!
 - Although planning a plot carefully before you start is a good idea and will save you time, don't expect that it will save you from having to re-work it.
 Creating a good visualization is almost always an iterative process --- that's one reason it's such an advantage to do your plotting in a scripted language like R or python!
 If you want to make a small change to a plot, you don't have to start from scratch, you can just tweak the code and re-run it.
 </div>
 ****